New Treatments Provide Hope for Hepatitis C

 - Had a blood transfusion before 1992

-- Shared razors, toothbrushes, or injection drug needles with an infected person
+- Shared razors, toothbrushes, injection drug needles, or straws for snorting drugs with an infected person

 - Had sex with an infected person